 This Barefoot Contessa recipe is a classic that shows up on our holiday table every year.
 Drizzled with tahini dressing, this roasted butternut squash salad is perfect if you have guests who are vegan.

-If you have never made a raw Brussel sprouts salad, you are in for a treat.
+If you have never made a raw Brussels sprouts salad, you are in for a treat.
 My version here is vegetarian and flavored with apples, hazelnuts, and creamy goat cheese.

 Serve up something warm, creamy, and delicious before the turkey.
 Here are my favorite fall soup recipes perfect for your Thanksgiving meal.